 As the top master's-level university for undergraduate research, you don’t have to wait to use your newfound skills and knowledge in the real world — here, your education will come to life.
 No matter what your interests are, the opportunity to explore and discover is possible in all areas of study.
 You might research how plants help forecast climate change, determine the financial impact of Super Bowl ads or study compassion fatigue among caregivers.
 These transformational learning opportunities open doors to all that is possible for you and your future.

-Your professors are experts in their fields, and they're ready and willing to involve you in their work as early as your first year.
-With the aid of faculty mentors, you can co-author reports to be published in peer-reviewed journals, travel to present results at regional, national and international conferences, and have a real impact on the future of knowledge.
-While the numbers vary from year to year, 30-50% of our students have an in-depth research experience by the time they graduate.
+Your professors are experts in their fields, and they're ready to mentor you, provide real-world experiences and connect you to experts in the field as early as your first year.
+With the aid of faculty mentors, you can co-author reports to be published in peer-reviewed journals, travel to present results at regional, national and international conferences and have a real impact on the future of knowledge.
+While the numbers vary from year to year, 30-50 percent of our students have an in-depth research experience by the time they graduate.

 What are the benefits of undergraduate research?

 When you step outside your comfort zone and work alongside distinguished professors and fellow researchers, you gain access to a network that will carry you into the future, presenting opportunities you might have otherwise missed.
 You develop critical thinking, oral and written communication skills — skills that employers in all industries say they value greatly.
 You have the freedom to explore your interests and discover the right career path for you.
 And you will be better prepared to enter the workforce or continue your educational journey at grad school.

 The powerful collaborative research agreement between UW-Eau Claire and Mayo Clinic Health System — the second of its kind in the United States — brings transformational learning opportunities to northwestern Wisconsin.
 It is about discovering engaging opportunities for you to share innovative ideas and be a part of the problem-solving that health professionals at Mayo Clinic face every day.